krinsto/test-massage-for-zabbix/README.md

 ### This is a Zabbix test host used to verify alert notifications.
 It is a simple way to test the notification system.

-1.Import the host "Zabbix-test-massage.yaml".
+1. Import the host "Zabbix-test-massage.yaml".

-2.Assign it to the host group where alerts are configured.
+2. Assign it to the host group where alerts are configured.

-3.Run the following command in the terminal:
+3. Run the following command in the terminal:

 ```
 zabbix_sender -z 127.0.0.1 -s "TEST" -k test.alert -o 1